bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/learn/(pages)/about-digital-talent.md

 Across Provincial Government from November 2021 – December 2022, we:

-- Completed sixteen (16) competitions
+- Completed 16 competitions
-- Interviewed one hundred and seventy five (175) candidates
+- Interviewed 175 candidates
-- Had five hundred and eighty four (584) Applicants
+- Had 584 Applicants
-    - four hundred and ninety (490) external to B.C.
+    - 490 external to B.C.
 Government
-    - ninety four (94) internal to B.C.
+    - 94 internal to B.C.
 Government

 We are passionate about delivering a better service, so the BC Public Service continues and scales employing brilliant workers.
 Our team currently offers both hiring and consulting services.
 We work with Hiring Managers to ensure they get the digital talent they need and ensure digital talent is placed in organizations that are ready for agile ways of working.